 Sept 29: Explore & Reimagine Bio-relations in Uppsala, in collaboration with Uppsala Art Museum’s exhibition The Non-Human Animal and researchers at Uppsala University and SLU.
 Open to the public.

 Oct 1: Learning to Live with a Lively Planet: the renewal of the university’s mission in the era of climate change.
-Inaugural lecture by Dr Keri Facer.
+Inaugural lecture by Professor Keri Facer.
 Open to the public.

 Oct 28: Sustainability & Internationalisation Agendas in the University: How can they support each other?.
 An exploratory workshop for university students and staff.

-Here are a few ways you can get involved with the climate change leadership node as a researcher, student, or member of the public.
+Here are a few ways you can get involved with the climate change leadership initiative as a researcher, student, or member of the public.

 For the Public